nazavode/nazavode.github.io/content/post/sycl.md

 * [Compiling CUDA with clang - LLVM 9 documentation](https://llvm.org/docs/CompileCudaWithLLVM.html)
 * [CppCon 2016: CUDA is a low-level language by Justin Lebar](https://youtu.be/KHa-OSrZPGo)
 * [`gpucc`: An Open-Source GPGPU Compiler](https://ai.google/research/pubs/pub45226)
-* [`sycl.tech`](http://sycl.tech/): a comprehensive community platform that collects articles, blog posts, talks and everything related to SYCL that shows up on the web